What is Sandstone Made Of?

 - Sedimentation generally occurs when the sand stops rolling or bouncing along the base of a body of water or ground surface.

 - Once the sand has accumulated, it converts into sandstone as a result of the pressure of the overlying deposits.

-- The precipitation of minerals slowly cements it with pore spaces in between the sand grains.
+- The precipitation of minerals slowly cements it with pore spaces between the sand grains.

 - Silica and calcium carbonate are two of the most common cementing materials.

-- They are often derived from dissolution or even alteration of the sand once it was buried.
+- They are often derived from dissolution or even alteration of the sand once it is buried.

 - Sandstones are available in a variety of colours.
 Yellow is a result of clear quartz and the dark amber feldspar content of the sand.
 A reddish tint that ranges from pink to red (terracotta) is a result of iron oxide.

 - More manganese content gives the rock a purplish hue.

 For more information on what sandstone is made of or any other queries, feel free to contact Trstone Mason at 0414 447 554 to discuss details about your project.
 You can also get in touch with us via this Contact Us form and get a free quote today.